bogomirov/glx-dock-bluebird-theme/README.md

 * The consistent and strong associations between functions and their graphical representations, polished by the Faenza icon theme

-* The unobtrusive flexibility of the Glx-Dock
+* The unobtrusive flexibility of Glx-Dock

 and bring them together in a consistent manner.

 ![Screenshot of an XFCE desktop with the Bluebird theme and Glx-Dock](screenshot.png)

+Screenshot of an XFCE desktop with the Bluebird theme and Glx-Dock.

 Of course, one could look at this README also from a completely different standpoint.
 You might be asking: